WebsecLabs/sql-injection-knowledge-base/src/content/mysql/stacked-queries.md

 // mysqli_query - does NOT support stacked queries
 mysqli_query($conn, "SELECT 1; SELECT 2;"); // Only first query executes
 ```

+**SQL injection implication:** With PDO's default settings, injected statements like `'; DROP TABLE users; --` will execute even though the application only receives results from the original query.
+The attacker doesn't need to see the output—data modification, privilege escalation, and file operations all succeed silently.

 ### Detection